-Guarantors for your business finance application
+Guarantors for your business loan application

-When someone agrees to act as a secured guarantor for your company , they commit to covering the repayments and liabilities to the funder if your company fails to keep up those payments or honour it’s obligations to the funder.
+When someone agrees to act as a secured guarantor for your company, they commit to covering the repayments and liabilities to the funder if your company fails to keep up those payments or honour it’s obligations to the funder.

 Sometimes acting as guarantor is a way for parents (or grandparents) to help their children start a business or buy an existing business.